KatrinaaDing/cs1531/wk3 Class.md

 }
 ```

+**Why using `@abstractmethod`?**
-If don't overwite a abstract method in child class, will automatically implement parent's method.
+If don't use `@abstractmethod`, when developer forget to overwite the method in child class, python will automatically implement parent's method (and basically do nothing).
+If implement `@abstractmethod` in parent class, forgeting to overwrite the method will give an error.

 [Content Table](#Content-Table)